siddharth1729/nvim/README.md

 - `:TransparentDisable` - Disable transparency
 - `:TransparentToggle` - Toggle transparency

+## 🤖 Gemini CLI Integration

+This Neovim configuration now includes integration with the Gemini CLI, powered by the `gemini.nvim` plugin.
+This allows you to interact with the Gemini AI directly from your Neovim editor for tasks like code completion, explanation, unit test generation, and more.

+### Features

+- **AI Chat:** Engage in conversations with the Gemini model.
+- **Code Assistance:** Get help with code completion, explanations, and reviews.
+- **Unit Test Generation:** Automatically generate unit tests for your code.

+### Usage

+To open the Gemini chat window, use the following keybinding:

+- `<leader>gc`: Toggles the Gemini chat window.

+**Note:** You need to set your `GEMINI_API_KEY` as an environment variable for the plugin to function correctly.
+Refer to the `gemini.nvim` documentation for more advanced usage and configuration options.

 ## 📝 License

 This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.